mafalb/ansible-ansible/README.md

 ```
 ansible_install_in_check_mode: true
 ```
 e.g. check mode for the apt module on Debian-ish OS requires python-apt.
 Obviously this module is for installing such dependencies.
 Therefore, check mode for this module could fail.
-You could specify `check_mode: false` for the whole play, or you specifiy this variable which is setting the relevant package install section to `check_mode: false`
+You could specify `check_mode: false` for the whole play, or you specifiy this variable which is setting the relevant package install section to `check_mode: false`.
+However, setting this could result in changes made to the node although in check mode.